 With the new Casio G-Shock G-Aviation Ana-Digi (Ref.
-GW3500B-1A) watch, the Japanese electronics maker has just updated its G-Aviation series of analogue-digital quartz timepieces.
+GW3500B-1A) watch, the Japanese electronics maker has just updated its G-Aviation series of analogue-digital quartz timepieces with a new model that seems to offer an even more contrasting color scheme, while delivering the same extensive list of functions.

-Powered by the same Caliber 5064 quartz movement as the previous iterations of the watch, the new GW3500B-1A offers the usual set of useful functions, those including self-adjusting of hands, synchronization with atomic clocks all over the world, 1/1000th of a second chronograph, GMT indication, alarm, stop-watch, you name it.
+Powered by the same Caliber 5064 quartz movement as the previous iterations of the watch, the new GW3500B-1A offers the usual set of useful functions, those including self-adjusting of hands in order to avoid misalignment with hour markers due to shocks and such; synchronization with atomic clocks all over the world; an ultra-precise 1/1000th of a second chronograph; GMT indication and electronic alarm for frequent travelers; stop-watch and, well, if you name a function, it will possibly be there in the list.

 What is new here is a slightly reworked, even more rugged case and a high-contrast black and yellow color scheme, which makes the watch even more remarkable on a wrist.